- The connection between breastfeeding and sexual function

 I’ve found a definite change at about the 6 month mark.
-My baby is sleeping longer in the night, he’s not needing as much carrying and cuddling.
+My baby was sleeping longer in the night and he did not need as much carrying and cuddling.

-My post-partum hormones are not playing havoc anymore and we’ve had time to adjust.
+My post-partum hormones were not playing havoc anymore and we’ve had time to adjust.

 Unfortunately, if you’re still breastfeeding and your low sex drive is mainly caused by low sex hormones, you’ll only start feeling more interested in sex after breastfeeding is weaned.